oemof/oemof-thermal/docs/validation_compression_heat_pumps_and_chillers.rst

 Method
 _______

-In order to calculate the COP and EER using oemof.thermal the temperature of the heat source, the temperature of the heat sink and the quality grade are required.
+In order to calculate the COP and EER using oemof-thermal the temperature of the heat source, the temperature of the heat sink and the quality grade are required.
 The quality grade describes the relation between the actual coefficient of performance and the coefficient of performance of the Carnot process.
 Please see the `USER'S GUIDE <https://oemof-thermal.readthedocs.io/en/latest/compression_heat_pumps_and_chillers.html>`_